-Application to the St. Jude National Graduate Student Symposium (NGSS) and the Future Fellow Research Conference (FFRC) is by invitation only to a select group of PhD graduate students who have either met a St. Jude recruiter or have been nominated by a faculty member from their university.
-To be considered for the 2018 NGSS or FFRC, please complete the application form and submit all requested supporting documentation before 12:00 noon Central Time on Monday, November 27, 2017.
+Application to the St. Jude National Graduate Student Symposium (NGSS) and Future Fellow Research Conference (FFRC) is by invitation only to a select group of PhD students who have either met a St. Jude recruiter or have been nominated by a faculty member from their university.
+To be considered for the 2019 NGSS or FFRC, please complete the online application form and submit all requested supporting documentation before 12:00 noon Central Time on Monday, November 26, 2018.
 Only complete applications submitted before the deadline will be considered by the selection committee.

-Participation in the NGSS and FFRC is limited to US citizens and permanent residents enrolled in PhD programs at institutions located within the United States.
-2018 NGSS and FFRC participants should plan to defend their PhD before July 2019, but must not defend their PhD before either symposium.
+Participation in the NGSS and FFRC is limited to US citizens and Permanent Residents enrolled in PhD programs at institutions located within the United States.
+2019 NGSS and FFRC participants should plan to defend their PhD before July 2020, but must not defend their PhD before either symposium.
 Additionally, participants are required to have not committed to a postdoctoral position before the symposia dates.

 Students selected to participate in either the NGSS or FFRC are required to attend for the entire duration of the symposium.
 Students will be assigned to an event based upon their research area.
 Travel arrangements for participants will be made by the St. Jude Travel Office per St. Jude travel policies.
 The NGSS and FFRC schedules, transportation, and lodging arrangements cannot accommodate companion travel or the inclusion of individuals other than selected participants in symposia events.
-Please review the NGSS and FFRC schedules outlined in your email invitation, and verify that you are available to travel and participate in NGSS events any time on Monday, March 26 through Friday, March 30, and in the FFRC events from Tuesday, June 5 through Thursday, June 7, 2018.
+Please review the NGSS and FFRC schedules outlined in your email invitation, and verify that you are available to travel and participate in NGSS events any time on Monday, March 25 through Thursday, March 28, and in FFRC events from Tuesday, June 4 through Thursday, June 6, 2019.

 In your application, you will be required to list at least five St. Jude Faculty members with whom you would be interested in meeting during the NGSS or FFRC to discuss their work.
 A faculty list is available at: stjude.org/basic-science-faculty.